First Year Cross-Border Founder: Every Decision Map

 Month 5-6: Documentation baseline

-By month five, the business has a foundation (entity, bank, residency position) and an income architecture (processor, contracts, classification).
-What it often lacks is documentation that ties these elements together into a coherent structural narrative.
+By month five you have a foundation (entity, bank, residency position) and an income architecture (processor, contracts, classification).
+What you probably don't have is documentation tying it all together.

 Operating agreement.
-For an LLC, the operating agreement defines how the entity operates, how profits are distributed, and what the owner's relationship to the entity is.
-Many single-member LLC founders skip this or use a minimal template.
-The operating agreement is not just a legal formality — it is the document that defines the entity's substance.
-Without it, the entity exists as a registered filing but lacks the internal documentation that demonstrates it operates as a separate business.
+For an LLC, this defines how the entity operates, how profits are distributed, and what the owner's relationship to the entity is.
+Most single-member LLC founders skip it or use a minimal template.
+Bad idea.
+The operating agreement defines the entity's substance.
+Without it, the entity exists as a registered filing but has no internal documentation proving it operates as a separate business.

 Contractor agreements.
-If the business engages contractors — designers, developers, writers, virtual assistants — the agreements with those contractors establish the classification of those relationships.
-The contractor classification analysis details how misclassification creates structural risk.
-The absence of written agreements does not prevent the relationship from existing; it prevents the founder from documenting what the relationship is.
-Tax authorities in multiple jurisdictions examine contractor relationships, and the documentation (or lack thereof) is the primary evidence.
+If you engage contractors -- designers, developers, writers, virtual assistants -- the agreements establish how those relationships are classified.
+The contractor classification analysis covers how misclassification creates structural risk.
+No written agreement doesn't prevent the relationship from existing.
+It prevents you from documenting what the relationship actually is.
+Tax authorities in multiple jurisdictions examine contractor relationships, and the paperwork (or lack of it) is the primary evidence.

 Transfer pricing documentation.
-If the founder operates through multiple entities — a common pattern for cross-border founders with a US LLC and a home country entity — the pricing of transactions between those entities carries tax implications.
-Transfer pricing rules apply to intercompany transactions, and the documentation establishing arm's-length pricing is expected to exist from the beginning, not to be reconstructed retroactively.
+If you operate through multiple entities -- say a US LLC and a home country entity -- the pricing of transactions between them carries tax implications.
+Transfer pricing rules apply to intercompany transactions, and the documentation establishing arm's-length pricing is expected to exist from the start, not reconstructed retroactively.

 Bookkeeping system.
 Revenue in, expenses out, categorized and reconciled.
-The bookkeeping system established in months 5-6 creates the record that tax filings will be based on.
-The structural gap that the documentation analysis describes is particularly acute here: many founders rely on bank statements and payment processor dashboards as their bookkeeping system, which provides raw transaction data but not the categorization, reconciliation, and documentation that a tax preparer or examiner requires.
+The system you set up in months 5-6 creates the record your tax filings will be based on.
+The documentation analysis describes a gap I see constantly: founders treat bank statements and Stripe dashboards as their bookkeeping.
+That gives you raw transaction data but not the categorization, reconciliation, and documentation a tax preparer or examiner actually needs.

-The documentation baseline does not need to be complex.
+The documentation baseline doesn't need to be complex.
 It needs to exist.
-Each document created in this period establishes a record that supports the structural position the founder has (intentionally or inadvertently) built in months 1-4.
-Each document that does not exist creates a gap that becomes harder to fill as time passes and memory fades.
+Each document you create now supports the structural position you've built (intentionally or not) in months 1-4.
+Each gap becomes harder to fill as time passes and memory fades.

 Month 7-9: First compliance events

-The business is now operational, revenue is flowing, and the first external compliance events arrive.
-These are the moments when the structural position built in months 1-6 encounters institutional examination for the first time.
+Revenue is flowing and the first external compliance events arrive.
+This is where the structural position you built in months 1-6 meets institutional examination for the first time.

 Quarterly estimated taxes.
 In the US, estimated tax payments are due quarterly (April 15, June 15, September 15, January 15).
-A founder who formed a US LLC and is tax resident in the US — or who is a US citizen abroad — has estimated tax obligations that begin in the first year of income.
-Missing these payments generates penalties that compound.
-The first estimated tax payment is also the first moment where the income classification, entity structure, and tax position are translated into a dollar amount owed to a specific jurisdiction.
+If you formed a US LLC and are US tax resident, or if you're a US citizen abroad, estimated tax obligations start in the first year of income.
+Miss them and penalties compound.
+The first estimated payment is also the first moment where your income classification, entity structure, and tax position get translated into a dollar amount owed to a specific jurisdiction.

 State compliance.
-US LLCs have state-level obligations that vary by state of formation and state of operation.
+US LLCs have state-level obligations that vary by formation state and operation state.
 Annual reports, franchise taxes, registered agent fees.
-Some states (California, for example) impose a minimum franchise tax of $800 regardless of revenue.
-A founder who formed a Delaware LLC but has nexus in California may owe franchise tax in both states.
-The cross-border compliance checklist inventories every state-level and federal filing obligation.
-The state compliance environment is fragmented, and the obligations are not always apparent from the formation documents.
+California imposes a minimum franchise tax of $800 regardless of revenue.
+Form a Delaware LLC but have nexus in California?
+You may owe franchise tax in both.
+The cross-border compliance checklist inventories every state and federal filing obligation.
+The state compliance environment is fragmented, and obligations aren't always obvious from formation documents.

 Banking review triggers.
-Banks conduct periodic reviews of account activity, and certain revenue milestones or transaction patterns can trigger enhanced due diligence.
-A business account that has been receiving $2,000 per month and then receives $25,000 in a single month may generate an inquiry.
-The bank is not making a judgment about the business — it is applying risk models to transaction patterns.
-The founder's ability to respond to the inquiry depends entirely on the documentation baseline established in months 5-6.
-If that baseline is thin, the inquiry becomes stressful and the response becomes improvised.
+Banks conduct periodic reviews of account activity.
+Revenue milestones or unusual transaction patterns trigger enhanced due diligence.
+An account receiving $2,000/month that suddenly gets $25,000 in one month will generate an inquiry.
+The bank isn't judging your business.
+It's applying risk models to transaction patterns.
+Your ability to respond depends entirely on the documentation baseline from months 5-6.
+If that baseline is thin, the inquiry gets stressful and the response gets improvised.

 Platform reporting.
-Payment processors generate tax reporting documents — 1099-K in the US, equivalent forms in other jurisdictions.
-These documents are sent to both the founder and the tax authority.
-The amounts reported are expected to be consistent with the founder's own tax filings.
-Discrepancies between what the platform reports and what the founder files create examination triggers that can surface months or years later.
+Payment processors generate tax reporting documents -- 1099-K in the US, equivalent forms elsewhere.
+These go to both you and the tax authority.
+The amounts are expected to match your own filings.
+Discrepancies between what the platform reports and what you file create examination triggers that can surface months or years later.

-In practice: compliance events in month 7-9 are not new obligations being created.
-They are the structural consequences of decisions made in months 1-6 becoming visible to external parties for the first time.
+None of this is new obligations being created.
+These are the structural consequences of months 1-6 becoming visible to external parties for the first time.

 Get structural patterns other founders miss